 1 Create a data object with an external data source

-- In the App Studio navigation pane, click Data > Data objects and integrations to open the Integration Designer.
+- In the App Studio navigation pane, click Data.

-- In the Data Object wizard, in the Data objects name field, enter NHTSA Model data.
+- In the Data Object wizard, in the Data object name field, enter NHTSA Model data.

 - In the System drop-down, select Create new.
 The wizard updates to display additional fields to define the new data source.